skip to main content

 Step 4: Wait while the equipment reboots.

-2. You have a spotty Wi-Fi signal
+Reason #2—You have a spotty Wi-Fi signal

 Pay attention to your device’s Wi-Fi signal meter to see where your Wi-Fi signal gets weak and disconnects.
 Take note of areas where you disconnect while moving around, and pay attention to what stands between you and your router in those areas.

-Certain materials, like stone, metal, tile, and water are particularly hard on Wi-Fi signals.
-Try to avoid placing your router or devices in areas that force the Wi-Fi signal to pass through these materials.
-Some examples of things to avoid are placing your router undeath or behind metal furniture, right next to a tiled bathroom, or near a fish tank.
+Some examples of things to avoid are placing your router underneath or behind metal furniture, right next to a tiled bathroom, or near a fish tank.
 Some electronic devices, such as microwaves, garage door openers, and baby monitors can also interfere with your Wi-Fi signal causing slowdowns and disconnects.

 Wi-Fi can get tricky, but there’s a lot you can do to improve your signal.
 Check out our guides on the best place to put your router and how to improve your Wi-Fi range to get the most out of your Wi-Fi.